Gilgamech/website/www/Gillogisms.md

 1. If people (in a capitalist society) don't pay (money) for it, they won't (know how much) value (to assign to) it. - 2023
 1. If someone makes more than one ultimatum, does it become a multimatum?
 (Plural is 'ultimata'.)
 1. If the deceased is someone you didn't like, they get a sonovabituary. - 2023
+1. If The Force is female, does it have to wear a burkha in Iran? - 2023
+1. If you don't perform your own garbage collection (variable de-init), or your language doesn't allow you to, then you'll need to deal with unresponsive periods where garbage collection is perormed.
+Because systems crashing due to an out of memory error are no longer an 'undocumented feature' of modern programming languages.
+(If you use Artifactory, your CI/CD pipeline might be offline for hours a week as it performs large artifact garbage collecion, a problem which afflicted at least one very large videogame developer.) - 2024
+1. It's easier for other countries to put sleeper agents in the USA, than it is for the USA to put agents into other countries.
+This is because going from authoritarian countries to the USA is almost like a vacation, between freedom of travel and general acceptance of person.
+A citizen of Russia or China might volunteer to move to the USA and be a spy or sleeper agent for free.
+Meanwhile, convincing someone to depart our relative paradise to endure months or years in a place with bad weather and oppressive government is no easy feat, and might require huge amounts of currency.
 1. If the product is so poorly made that a super-genius needs to go through a tutorial or training course to know how to use it, it's too poorly made to be used and fails the basic usability test.
 1. If there are 2 wolves fighting within you, assert dominance.
-Then you have 2 wolves to do your bidding. - 2017 - The USA has, like, a donkey and an elephant fighting within us.
-How to assert dominance over endless stubbornness and boundless reach?
-But when the need arises, these assemble into incredible working and warring beasts. - 2023.
+Then you have 2 wolves to do your bidding. - 2017
 1. If they could just research what actually feminism is. - https://imgur.com/gallery/ZZg62
 1. If we make better and best into enemies, then there's no limit to what we can prevent ourselves from doing. - 2019 In this way, ideology is idiotology.
 Ideals are models of the universe, and while some might be useful, sacrificing the current functional state for ideal states creates a dysfunctional state that serves nobody, endlessly consumes energy, and becomes an impossible maze.
 (How do you keep a fool busy?
 Reload page for a better answer.) - 2023
 1. If you are going to be a badass, you can't half-ass it.
 (You can't half-ass being a badass.) - 2019 - You can't be a Daddy if you have Daddy Issues. - 2023